-Much of the training you do at home will occur during every day contact with your puppy.
-For example, when your puppy jumps up, you should turn your back, fold your arms and reward him/her with attention only when all four of his/her feet are on the floor.
-Be conscious of all your interactions with your puppy.
+Much of the training you do at home will occur during every day contact with your puppy/dog.
+Much of the training you do at home will occur during every day contact with your puppy/dog.
+For example, when/if your puppy/dog jumps up, put your hands on opposite shoulders, lose eye contact, stop talking with your dog and reward him/her with attention only when all four of his/her feet are on the floor.
+Be conscious of all your interactions with your puppy/dog.
 Make an effort to reward behaviour you like and avoid rewarding behaviour you do not like.

 Additionally, devoting a few minutes a day to a training session is invaluable.
-Many of the techniques taught in class require you to develop new skills, such as timing, reading your puppy and simultaneously juggling treats and a lead.
-The ultimate target, besides a better-behaved puppy, is for you and your puppy to learn to communicate effectively.
-Training sessions allow you and your puppy to focus exclusively on each other.
+Many of the techniques taught in puppy and dog training classes require you to develop new skills, such as timing, reading your puppy/dog and simultaneously juggling treats and a lead.
+The ultimate target, besides a better-behaved puppy/dog, is for you and your puppy/dog to learn to communicate effectively.
+Training sessions allow you and your puppy/dog to focus exclusively on each other.
 Develop a routine of at least one short training session per day.

 The treat is only the lure or the incentive, not the reward.
-The reward is you, the words you use, such as, “good boy/girl”, eye contact and gentle contact stroking on the neck/head.
-Say your praise words quietly, but clearly, make your puppy listen to you, but mean it, convey to your puppy that you really appreciate what it has done for you.
-This way your puppy will react quickly because it wants to earn your praise.
+The reward is you, the words you use, such as, “good boy/girl” and gentle contact stroking under the chin or on the chest, maintaining eye contact.
+Say your praise words quietly, but clearly, so that your puppy/dog listens to you, but mean it, convey to your puppy/dog that you really appreciate what it has done for you.
+This way your puppy/dog will react quickly because it wants to earn your praise.

 Rules for training at home:

-• One trainer and one puppy at a time.
+- One trainer and one puppy/dog at a time.
 Children should be supervised to ensure that they fully understand what is required, what is being attempted and the techniques needed for success.

-• Set your puppy up to win.
+- Set your puppy/dog up to win.
 Progress comes from building on success.

-• If your puppy appears not to understand what is expected or what you are trying to achieve,” change something you are doing.
+- If your puppy/dog appears not to understand what is expected or what you are trying to achieve,” change something you are doing.

 The Training session.

-Find a place to train where you and your puppy can be alone.
+Find a place to train where you and your puppy/dog can be alone.
 Spectators, such as other members of the family are only allowed if they promise to sit down and be quiet.
-Other puppies or pets in your home should be kept outside the training area.
+Other puppies/dogs or pets in your home should be kept outside the training area.

-Set your puppy up to win.
-In the early stages of training treat frequently to keep your puppy interested in the game, the learning comes when he/she is getting it right.
+Set your dog up to win.
+In the early stages of training treat frequently to keep your puppy/dog interested in the game, the learning comes when he/she is getting it right.
 If you do not get an opportunity to reward and treat within 30 seconds or a minute, change the obedience exercise.
 Then assess what is wrong (see below) and try to fix it.
-Repeated failures, such as when your puppy is not responding to your first cue, may establish a pattern in the pup’s mind of behaviour you do not want.
+Repeated failures, such as when your puppy/dog is not responding to your first cue, may establish a pattern in the pup’/dog’s mind of behaviour you do not want.

 Keep it short, keep it happy and always end on a high note.
 A good training session has a beginning, middle and an end.

-Begin with a few exercises your puppy already knows, so you can reward and give a treat straight away.
+Begin with a few exercises your puppy/dog already knows, so you can reward and give a treat straight away.
 Then spend a few minutes on a new exercise or improving an old one.
-End the session on a success; go back to an easy obedience position if you need to – then give a big reward and let your puppy know the session is over.
-Following a training session with play, a meal or a walk is a nice plus.
+End the session on a success; go back to an easy obedience position if you need to – then give a big reward and let your dog know the session is over.
+Following a training session with play, a meal or a walk is a positive way to end the session.

-The whole session may only last less than 5 minutes – do not keep going so long that your puppy loses interest in the training.
+The whole session may only last less than 5 minutes – do not keep going so long that your puppy/dog looses interest in the training.
 A tiny amount of progress in any individual session is all you need.
 Add up all the tiny steps and you will soon see very big changes.

-Does your puppy seem anxious, confused or disinterested?
+Does your dog seem anxious, confused or disinterested?